-Purchases to cover short positions and stabilizing purchases, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of the common units.
-They may also cause the price of the common units to be higher than the price that would otherwise exist in the open market in the absence of these transactions.
-The underwriters may conduct these transactions on the New York Stock Exchange, in the over-the-counter market or otherwise.
-If the underwriters commence any of these transactions, they may discontinue them at any time.
+Purchases to cover short positions and stabilizing purchases, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of the notes.
+They may also cause the price of the notes to be higher than the price that would otherwise exist in the open market in the absence of these transactions.
+The underwriters may conduct these transactions in the over-the-counter market or otherwise.
+If the underwriters commence any of these transactions, they may discontinue them at any time without notice.